pranavkuhikar/hospital-readmission-analytics/README.md

 This project is an end-to-end healthcare analytics pipeline designed to identify the drivers of patient readmission risk and hospital resource utilization.

+**Designed a pipeline that transforms raw hospital data into executive-level decision insights.**

 Using over 95,000 inpatient records, the analysis focuses on how diagnostic complexity impacts treatment intensity and highlights high-risk patient segments contributing to 30-day readmissions.

 The goal is to move beyond static reporting and build a reproducible analytics system that mirrors real-world data workflows.